-- 1.1 The ability to observe patients and note any clinically relevant perceptions and the ability to take an accurate case history from patients with a range of optometric conditions. - 1.2 The ability to elicit significant symptoms. - 1.3 The ability to elicit relevant family history. - 1.4 The ability to elicit issues pertaining to the patient's general health, medication, work, sports, lifestyle and special needs. - 1.5 The ability to provide an explanation to patients concerning their physiological or pathological eye condition/s. - 1.6 An ability to show understanding of a patient's fears, anxieties and concerns about their visual welfare, the eye examination and its outcome. - 1.7 The ability to discuss with a patient the importance of systemic disease, its potential ocular impact, its treatment and the possible ocular side effects of medication. - 1.8 An ability to understand the patient's expectations and aspirations and to empathetically manage situations where these cannot be met. - 1.9 The ability to communicate with various patients including those with poor or non-verbal skills, or those who are confused, reticent and may mislead. - 1.10 The ability to communicate relevant findings to patients in an empathetic way that they can understand.
+- 1.1 The ability to observe patients and note any clinically relevant perceptions and the ability to take an accurate case history from patients with a range of optometric conditions. - 1.2 The ability to solicit significant information related to symptoms. - 1.3 The ability to solicit relevant family history. - 1.4 The ability to solicit issues pertaining to the patient's general health, medical conditions, medication, work, sports, lifestyle and special needs. - 1.5 The ability to provide an explanation to patients concerning their physiological or pathological eye condition/s. - 1.6 An ability to show understanding of a patient's fears, anxieties and concerns about their visual welfare, the eye examination and its outcome. - 1.7 The ability to discuss with a patient the significance of their systemic disease, its potential ocular manifestations, its treatment and the possible ocular side effects of medication. - 1.8 An ability to understand the patient's expectations and aspirations and to empathetically manage situations where these cannot be met. - 1.9 The ability to communicate with various patients including those with poor or non-verbal skills, or those who are confused, reticent and may mislead. - 1.10 The ability to communicate relevant findings to patients in an empathetic way that they can understand.